GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 </tr>
 <tr>
 <td>sensitivity</td>
 <td>This parameter must not be used in conjunction with the fileName parameter.
-It allows users to provide the desired sensitivity level of the extract that they wish to download, If they have proper roles.<br />
+It allows users to provide the desired sensitivity level of the extract that they wish to download, if they have proper roles.<br />
-Default value, If the parameter is not provided: PUBLIC<br />
+Default value, if the parameter is not provided: PUBLIC<br />
 Permitted values: PUBLIC, FOUO, SENSITIVE
 </td>
 </tr>
 <tr>
 <td>frequency</td>
 <td>This parameter allows users to request either a DAILY or MONTHLY extract<br />
-Default value, MONTHLY<br />
+Default value, if the parameter is not provided: MONTHLY<br />
 Permitted values: DAILY, MONTHLY
 </td>
 </tr>
 <tr>
 <td>charset</td>
 <td>This parameter allows users to request either the ASCII or UTF-8 extract character-set.<br />
-Default value, If the parameter is not provided: ASCII<br />
+Default value, if the parameter is not provided: ASCII<br />
 Permitted values: ASCII, UTF8, UTF-8<br />
 Note: This parameter is not applicable for the EXCLUSION file type.
 </td>